 Take a look around, and see what's already being offered in your community.
 Is there something missing?
 Look for the gap that you could fill with your class.

-A gap might exist in the type craft skills being taught.
+A gap might exist in the type of craft skills being taught.
 Perhaps macrame is hot, and you're a pro at it, but no one in your community is offering classes.
 If you jump on the class idea, you could be the first in your community to offer that type of class, and there's a big advantage to being first.

 There might be a gap in the skill level of classes available.
 For example, you may discover there are classes available in your community for beginner and intermediate knitters, but there are no advanced-beginner courses.
 If there is a real need for those types of classes in your community, you could fill the gap.

 There might also be a gap in the style of projects available.
-Maybe your community has some established classes in your craft, but the style of the finished product doesn't reflect everyone's personal taste.
+Maybe your community has some established classes in your craft, but the style of the finished product does not reflect everyone's personal taste.
 For example, if the classes in your area offer projects featuring more traditional styles, and you have a flair for contemporary, modern design, your classes featuring modern projects could fill an unmet need.

 Take seasonal elements into consideration when you develop your class.
 In the spring, students might enjoy a project that's fresh and bright to usher in the new season and say goodbye to the cold of winter.
 In late autumn, when Christmas is approaching, students may enjoy learning how to make something that's a great gift-giving option.